fx-fusion/vscode-sftp-wiki/Commands.md

 ## SFTP: Upload Active File
 Upload the current file.

+## SFTP: Upload Changed Files
+Upload all files changed or created since the last commit to your Git.

 ## SFTP: Upload Active Folder
 Upload the entire folder the current file is located in.